Updated: Apr 6, 2021

 In the Senegalese-French film Atlantics, movement is a constant force that drives and defines.
 It is in the gentle wave of a curtain, the trancelike walk of young women in the dead of night, and of course, in the vibratory shots of the ocean that gives the movie its name.
 Directed by Mati Diop, the film takes place in Senegal and centers around Ada, a teenager who is in love with young construction worker Souleiman but has been set up by her parents to marry the rich Omar.
-Soleimein works on a tall, sleek looking tower with other construction workers, but when they have not been paid their wages for 4 months, they decide to sail to Spain in search of work and soon shipwreck, dying at sea.
+Soleimein works on a tall, sleek looking tower with other construction workers, but when they have not been paid their wages for 4 months, they decide to sail to Spain in search of work, and they soon shipwreck, dying at sea.
 Things turn strange, however, when Ada’s soon to be wedding bed catches on fire with witnesses saying that they saw Souleiman do it despite the fact that he has been at sea, while the female partners of the men who set sail start turning mysteriously sick and demanding the men’s unpaid wages from their boss in the middle of the night.

 Much like its wave-like imagery and the characters’ spirits moving between the realm of the living and the dead, Diop’s film is never fixed and never simple, refusing to adhere to one category or deliver one message.
 It moves between languages (Wolof, French, and Arabic), combines genres (Drama, Romance, Mystery, Supernatural Fantasy), and paints pictures of grounded hyperrealism underneath an ethereal gossamer haze.
 The feeling tone contains moments of great hope and empowerment that emerge from an underlying tide of ache.